ahodgk/Cards-Against-Humanity/README.md

 # Cards Against Humanity

+`This project is no longer actually being maintained and was in the middle of a full rewrite when I left it so basically nothing works`

 ### What's this repo about?
 This started as just a small side projects to learn more about Node.js - it is fully deployed and playable